 Senator Graham disagrees.

-During the 60 Minutes interview with Steve Kroft this commentary and exchange occurred:
+During the 60 Minutes interview with Steve Kroft this exchange occurred:

 Kroft: “Graham won’t discuss the classified information in the 28 pages.
 He will say